Fast Deep Mixtures of Gaussian Process Experts: Methodology

 \section{Methodology}

-For independent and identically distributed data $(y_1, \ldots y_N)$, mixture models are an extremely useful tool for flexible density estimation due to their attractive balance between smoothness and flexibility.
-When additional covariate information is present and the data consists of input-output pairs, $ \{(x_i,y_i)\}_{i=1}^N$, MoEs extend mixtures by modelling the mixture parameters as functions of the inputs.
-This is achieved by defining the gating network, which probabilistically partitions the input space into regions, and by specifying the experts, which characterize the local relationship between $x$ and $y$.
-This results in flexible framework which has been employed in numerous applications; for a recent overview, see \cite{Gormely2019}.
+For i.i.d. data $(y_1, \ldots y_N)$, mixture models are an extremely useful tool for flexible density estimation due to their ability to approximate a large class of densities and their attractive balance between smoothness and flexibility.
+When additional covariate information is present and the data consists of input-output pairs, $ \{(x_i,y_i)\}_{i=1}^N$, MoEs extend mixtures to achieve flexible conditional density estimation (also known as density regression), where the whole density of the output changes with the inputs.
+This is achieved by modelling the mixture parameters as functions of the inputs, that is, by defining the gating network, which probabilistically partitions the input space into regions, and by specifying the experts, which characterize the relationship between $x$ and $y$ within each region.
+This results in flexible framework which has been employed in numerous applications; for a recent overview, see \citep{Gormely2019}.

-Specifically, the MoE model assumes that outputs are independently generated as:
+Specifically, the MoE model assumes that outputs are independently generated, for $i = 1,\ldots, N$, from a mixture: